itaysnir/itaysnir.github.io/_posts/2025-1-24-pwnable-tw-deathnote.md

 We have ALOT we can play with in here.

-## TL;DR
+### TL;DR

 The general idea is simple (things get bad real quick, don't worry):

 1. Retrieve leaks

-2. Use the local stack buffers of read_int as fake chunks
+2. Use the local stack buffers of `read_int` as fake chunks

-3. Free the fake chunk on the stack
+3. Free the fake chunk on the stack.
+This would be a legitimate address during `del_note`'s frame.

-4. Perform allocation.
-It would be made off the fake chunk, hence returning a stack address.
+4. Perform allocation of the adequate size class.
+It would be made off the desired bin, hence returning the fake chunk, which is a stack address.

 5. Write shellcode on the stack